COINtoolbox/DRACULA/README.md

 	export PATH=$PATH:./:'path_to_folder_CODE/'

-2. Create your own dir (preferably outside the pipeline dir) to run the code and copy the config.py file there:
+2.Create your own dir (preferably outside the pipeline dir) to run the code and copy the config.py file there:

 	mkdir your_dir
 	cd your_dir